 SPEED – It is important to slow down when approaching all work zones and to follow all posted speed limits.
 Many times, drivers assume if they do not see the workers that they do not have to reduce their speeds, however, in many cases, the workers can be underground or hidden by machinery.
 It is always important to obey the posted signage.

-SPACE – is a big factor in work zone safety.
+SPACE – is a big factor in work zone traffic safety.
 Motorists must leave adequate braking room between themselves and the vehicles ahead them.
 A general rule is to count at least two seconds from when the car in front passes an object and when the driver’s own car passes that same object.
-Another safety rule is to never pass the median, or pass on the shoulder.
+Another traffic safety rule is to never pass the median, or pass on the shoulder.
 This can cause a very dangerous situation and comes with serious fines.
 When the vehicle does come to a stop, it is important to make sure there is an out.
 The goal is for the driver to always be able to clearly see the tires of the car just ahead.
 This will allow an escape route, should the driver be rear ended.

 STRESS – Many can find road work to be an inconvenience to their day, but it is so important to keep calm and not to rush.
 It is equally important to avoid any additional distractions such as cell phones and radios.

 In conclusion, there is no doubt that road work can be a serious risk if motorist do not respect the work zone.
 At AWP, we can promise to guide motorists through these construction spots in a safe and efficient manner to protect those outside, and inside, the work zone.
 Motorists must remember that speed, space, and stress are all important factors in driving safely.
-Remember to always avoid distractions while driving and to pay attention to the signage when approaching a work zone.
+Remember to always avoid distractions while driving and to pay attention to the traffic control signage when approaching a work zone.
 At AWP we are committed to safety and we are asking everyone to join the AWP movement by helping protect yourself, and others, by respecting the zone.

 Respect and Protect the zone.